brettinternet/brettinternet.github.io/content/self-hosted/_index.md

 comments: true
 ---

-Remember the iPhone commercial from the late 2000s which introduced Apple's AppStore with the phrase, "There's an app for that"?
-That's how open source services are now.
+Remember the late-2000s iPhone commercial that introduced Apple's App Store with the phrase, "There's an app for that"?
+That's what open-source services are like now.
 There's a wide selection of useful and mature software that containerization has made exceptionally portable.

-My own [homelab](/homelab) has become a monorepo of DevOps overkill, but self-hosting can be simple and easy with Docker.
-You can securely host applications with a cheap desktop in your home with minimal effort and a single docker-compose configuration file.
+My own [homelab](/homelab) has become a monorepo of DevOps overkill, but self-hosting can be simple with Docker.
+You can securely host applications on a cheap desktop in your home with minimal effort and a single Docker Compose configuration file.

 ## Demo

 I've set up a
 [simple demo to host an application](https://github.com/brettinternet/docker-compose-hosted-demo).

-Docker compose offers a very simple way to run and maintain self-hosted homelab.
+Docker Compose offers a simple way to run and maintain a self-hosted homelab.
-The configuration is portable, easy to understand, and a container orchestration can be run on a single node with just one command.
-As I demonstrate here, the available tooling makes DNS and proxying automation and the service setup very easy.
+The configuration is portable and easy to understand, and one command runs the container orchestration system on a single node.
+The available tooling simplifies DNS automation, proxying, and service setup.

 This demo hosts a simple Elixir notebook application called Livebook.
 I work in an Elixir shop where Livebook is a local favorite.
-Livebook uses notebooks similar to Python's Jupyter except it's built with Elixir and has real-time syncing between clients because it's built on the Phoenix framework's library [LiveView](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html).
+Livebook uses notebooks similar to Jupyter, but it's built with Elixir and supports real-time syncing between clients through Phoenix's [LiveView](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html).

-This demo will set up a Cloudflared tunnel connection, a Traefik reverse proxy and the Livebook app.
-Cloudflare DNS is automated with CNAME creation from Traefik routes.
-There's no port forwarding required to host this app on a domain you own.
+This demo sets up a Cloudflared tunnel connection, a Traefik reverse proxy, and the Livebook app.
+It automates Cloudflare CNAME records from Traefik routes.
+No port forwarding is required to host this app on a domain you own.

 Here's a sketch of the architecture: